BehroozRazeghi/PRIMIS/README.md

 # PRIMIS: PRIvacy-preserving Medical Image Sharing

-This repository serves as a gateway to the primary repository that contains the official PyTorch implementation of our work.
+This repository serves as a gateway to the primary repository that contains the official PyTorch implementation of our research titled "**PRIMIS: Privacy-Preserving Medical Image Sharing via Deep Sparsifying Transform Learning with Obfuscation**", Journal of Biomedical Informatics, Elsevier, 2024.

 ## Overview